How can you tell if your dog is having issues when home alone?

 So what can you do?

-- Plug in an ADAPTIL Calm Home Diffuser to release “comforting messages” that will help your dog stay calm
+- Plug in an ADAPTIL Calm Home Diffuser to release “appeasing messages” that will help your dog stay calm

-Using an ADAPTIL Calm Home Diffuser will help your dog feel calm and relaxed when you are away.
-Check out our blog for more tips and advice such as:
+Using an ADAPTIL Calm Home Diffuser or ADAPTIL On-The-Go Collar will help your dog feel calm and relaxed when you are away.

-ADAPTIL Calm Home Diffuser is clinically proven to reduce the signs of separation-related problems after just one month (when combined with advice from a behaviourist):
+ADAPTIL Calm helps dogs feel calm and relaxed in stressful situations such as being left home alone.
+In a study ADAPTIL Calm Home Diffuser reduced the signs of separation-related problems after just one month (when combined with advice from a behaviourist)